huggingface/blog/intro-graphml.md

 </figure>

-This is not the case for a graph: if you shuffle its edge list, or the columns of its adjacency matrix, it is still the same graph.
+This is not the case for a graph: if you shuffle its edge list or the columns of its adjacency matrix, it is still the same graph.
 (We explain this more formally a bit lower, look for permutation invariance).

 <figure class="image table text-center m-0 w-full">
   <img src="/assets/124_intro-graphml/graph.png" width="30%" />
   <img src="/assets/124_intro-graphml/graph_adjacency.png" width="30%" />
   <img src="/assets/124_intro-graphml/graph_adjacency_shuffled.png" width="30%" />
   <figcaption>On the left, a small graph (nodes in yellow, edges in orange).
-In the center, its adjacency matrix, with columns and row ordered in the alphabetical node order: on the row for node A (first row), we can read that it is connected to E and C. On the right, a shuffled adjacency matrix (the columns are no longer sorted alphabetically), which is also a valid representation of the graph: A is still connected to E and C.</figcaption>
+In the center, its adjacency matrix, with columns and rows ordered in the alphabetical node order: on the row for node A (first row), we can read that it is connected to E and C. On the right, a shuffled adjacency matrix (the columns are no longer sorted alphabetically), which is also a valid representation of the graph: A is still connected to E and C.</figcaption>
 </figure>

 ## Graph representations through ML